simi1079/host-info/README.md

 use `install.sh` to install hostinfo as a dependency.
 If it does not work, try `pip install -e .`

+# How to run

+After installing the project as a dependency, open cmd in the root directory and run `hostfile -<arg>`

 ## Authors

 @tadomikikuto-bit @simi1079